regueiala/OpenMM2gmx/README.md

 # gromacs_centering_from_openmm

-Utilities and workflow for converting and centering OpenMM trajectories with GROMACS.
+A workflow for converting and centering OpenMM trajectories with GROMACS.
+Adapted for membrane protein , run with triclinic box

 ---